felipeatsix/linux-lpic1/103.1 - Working with the Command Line/Basic_shell_commands.md

     # Return the last lines and keep watching it
     tail -f <file name>
 ```
-> Note
-    tail -f is a useful command for live logging
+> tail -f is a useful command for live logging

 Returns paginated content
 ```bash